Tracer particles

 class TracerParticleSolver

-where P is the particle type used for the solver.
+where P is the payload type used for the solver.

-Users are free to provide their own particle type provided that it meets these template constraints.
-However, we also define a plug-and-play particle class that meets these requirements, see TracerParticle.
+Users are free to provide their own payload provided that it meets these constraints.
+However, we also define a plug-and-play payload for the tracer-particle stepper, see TracerParticle.

 Note